Table of Contents

 In men, prostate enlargement is the main risk factor for UTI and kidney infection.

 Urinary catheters (Foley catheters) also increase the risk of developing urinary and kidney infections.
-These catheters are used in settings where an individual may not be able to urinate due to paralysis (neurogenic bladder), severe illness, bed bound state, incontinence of urine (inability to hold their urine), or bladder dysfunction.
+These catheters are used in settings where an individual may not be able to urinate due to paralysis (neurogenic bladder), prostate enlargement (BPH), prostate cancer, severe illness, bed bound state, incontinence of urine (inability to hold their urine), or bladder dysfunction.
 Urinary catheters simply provide a physical vehicle for the bacteria from outside to be directly transported into the bladder and the urinary system.

 Urinary stents placed in ureters to relieve obstruction due to stones or tumors are also a potential risk for kidney infection.
 As matter of fact, any instrumentation or procedure of the urinary system (stenting, cystoscopy, biopsy, and transurethral resection of the prostate (TURP) can pose a risk for infection of the urinary tract.

-Diabetes mellitus may also increase the risk of kidney infection in both men and women.
+Diabetes may also increase the risk of kidney infection in both men and women.
+Other conditions or medications that suppress immune function increase the risk of kidney infection.